xbeat/Glitch-Community/CONTRIBUTING.md

 Now you can use the GitHub UI to turn your branch into a pull request.

-It's good practice to share a link to your project in the PR and talk about teh functional changes you've made.
+It's good practice to share a link to your project in the PR and talk about the functional changes you've made.
 This allows the reviewers to easily visit your remix to test out your new behavior.

 _(Don't have permission to push to github?
 You'll need to first [Fork](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) our [repository](https://github.com/FogCreek/Glitch-Community) and then [create a pull request from the fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) instead.)_